jadonk/cloud9-examples/BeagleBone/Black/bone101/motionSensorREADME.md

 ## Build and execute instructions
-* Connect the '+' pin from the sensor to 'P9_5' of the BeagleBoard in series with a 10kohm resistor as shown on the right.
+* Connect the '+' pin from the sensor to 'P9_5' of the BeagleBoard in series with a 10kohm resistor.
 * Connect the '-' pin from the sensor to 'P9_1' of the BeagleBoard.
-* Connect the 'AL' pin from the sensor to 'P8_19' of the BeagleBoard in series with a 10kohm resistor as shown on the right.
+* Connect the 'AL' pin from the sensor to 'P8_19' of the BeagleBoard in series with a 10kohm resistor.
 * Connect the LED with a 470ohm resistor
 * Click "Run" on the code.
 Every 2.5 seconds, the console will tell you if there was motion detected.
 If there was motion detected, the LED will also turn on.